NVIDIA/aistore/deploy/prod/docker/single/README.md

-# Minimal Production-Ready Standalone Docker Deployment
+# Minimal Standalone Docker Deployment

 The idea is to quickly run a fully functional (albeit minimal) AIS cluster consisting of a single gateway and a single storage node.